 Table of Contents

 The Vaughan–Williams classification is one of the most commonly used classifications for antiarrhythmic drugs.
-It is very important to classify a drug so that its possible benefit can be explored.
+It is very important to classify a drug so that its possible benefits can be explored.
 This classification groups the drugs based on their general effect (based on the mechanism of action).
-The drugs are grouped into 5 classes.
+The drugs are grouped into five classes.

-Class 2 consists of beta blockers, which basically reduce the heart rate, conduction and cause a reduction of the sympathetic activity.
+Class 2 consists of beta blockers, which basically reduce the heart rate and conduction and cause a reduction of sympathetic activity.

-Class 3 consists of potassium channel blockers and it works by means of prolonging the repolarization phase, thereby increasing the duration of action potential.
-This effectively culminates in increasing the effective refractory period.
+Class 3 consists of potassium channel blockers; these work by prolonging the repolarization phase, thereby increasing the duration of the action potential.
+This essentially culminates in increasing the effective refractory period.

-Class 4 consists of calcium channel blockers and it works by blocking the L-type calcium channels.
-These channels are normally found along the conduction pathway, especially near the SA node and AV node.
-By means of blocking these channels, these drugs reduce the heart rate and the conduction of the heart.
+Class 4 consists of calcium channel blockers; these work by blocking the L-type calcium channels.
+These channels are normally found along the conduction pathway, especially near the sinoatrial (SA) node and the atrioventricular (AV) node.
+By blocking these channels, these drugs reduce the heart rate and the speed of conduction in the heart.

-Class 5 antiarrhythmic drugs are other agents that cannot be categorized in the above groups.
+Class 5 antiarrhythmic drugs are agents that cannot be categorized into the above groups.

 This article discusses the class 1 antiarrhythmic drugs in detail, along with a description of the salient features of individual drugs.

 The action potential

 The trajectory followed by the action potential will depend on the membrane potential of the cardiac cells, which varies between different parts of the heart.
 There is a normal rise followed by a fall in the action potential.